 New Budget Request of \$2.2 million to maintain activity centres, corridors and high-density, mixed-use locations such as the Beltline or Kensington areas.
 Because they are high-usage and high-profile locations, local infrastructure requires more frequent maintenance.
-This program re-invests some funds collected by the Calgary Parking Authority (CPA) to enhance lifecycle maintenance in Centre City and Business Revitalization Zones that have CPA-managed paid parking.
-Project will be funded \$2.0 million by contribution from Calgary Parking Authority (CPA) and \$0.2 million Pay-As-You-Go.
-Operating Impact of Capital: None.
+This program re-invests some funds collected by the Calgary Parking Authority (CPA) to enhance lifecycle maintenance in Centre City and business revitalization zones that have CPA-managed paid parking.
+Project will be funded \$2.0 million by contribution from Calgary Parking Authority (CPA) and \$200 thousand Pay-As-You-Go.